 Clothing

 The best clothing for hiking are materials that are high wicking, meaning they remove sweat away from your body.
-Cotton t-shirts absorb sweat becoming wet and heavy, so instead pick up a trekking or running top.
+Cotton t-shirts absorb sweat becoming wet and heavy and are a big no no. Instead pick up a trekking or running specific top.

 I always carry a mid-layer too, for when it’s not quite hot enough for a t-shirt but a hoodie would be too much.